Donghuang Taiyi: Taiyi

 Taiyi is regarded as the god of the North Star, the most honored star god in Chinese folk religion.
 The North Star is now Polaris but would have likely often referred to Kochab 2000 years ago and always Thuban at the beginning of Chinese civilization.
 The pole star is called Donghuang Taiyi in the poetry of the Chuci.
 In Sima Qian's Records of the Grand Historian it is stated that "Zhongguang, the star of the heavenly pole, whose one is bright, is also the permanent residence of Taiyi".
 The late Han dynasty writer Zheng Xuan wrote "Taiyi: the name of the god in the North Star (Beichen).
 He lives there and is called Taiyi."
 Zhang Shoujie wrote in the Tang dynasty: "Taiyi, another name of the Tiandi".

 Taiyi manipulates good and bad fortune in the human world.
 The Weishu writes: "Taiyi is the master of wind and rain, water and drought, war and revolution, famine and plague".
 By worshipping Taiyi, one can invoke the gods and goddesses.
 During worship, the faithful entertained the gods with songs and dances.

 Taoism in the Han dynasty also worshipped Taiyi, and at the end of the Han dynasty, the Taoist fraction known as the Taiping Dao honored Taiyi.
 Cultivators of the Tao medicate about Taiyi.
 One of its foundational texts, the Taipingjing, writes "Entering the room to contemplate the Tao...... is the way to ascend to Taiyi from Heaven."
 Taiyi was also transformed into one of the Shenshen deities of Taoism.

 Donghuang Taiyi

-Donghuang Taiyi (东皇太一 (Tàiyī Shēngshuǐ, Taiyi Gave Birth to Water)) is the name of the opening hymn of Chuci’s Jiuge, a collection of ceremonial hymns for the Chu dynasty emperor.
+Donghuang Taiyi (东皇太一 (Dōnghuáng Tàiyī, East Star Taiyi)) is the name of the opening hymn of Chuci’s Jiuge, a collection of ceremonial hymns for the Chu dynasty emperor.
 It describes the worship of Donghuang Taiyi.
 Although it is never specified whether Donghuang is a title or a name, many modern depictions use it as his surname.